crowdsecurity/cs-thehive-cortex-analyzer/docs/DEVELOPER.md

 ### Test and analyze an observable

-- Log out and log in to The Hive with the user account you created for the CrowdSec organisation
+- Log out and log in to The Hive with the user account you created for the CrowdSec organization
 - On the top right menu, you should see a `CREATE CASE +` button
 - Create a case with an observable (e.g. an IP address like `1.2.3.4`)
 - Click `...` then `Run Analyzers` and select the CrowdSec analyzer